Illustration of a Person on a Tax Arrival Goal

 Challenge

-An advisor brought on a new client who held a separately managed account (SMA) with an underperforming US large-cap value manager.
-Given the investor’s unhappiness with this manager’s inability to outperform, the advisor recommended a more passive and broader US large-cap index exposure.
-However, even though the manager underperformed its stated benchmark, the market’s upward movement meant the SMA held a number of highly appreciated securities.
-Simply selling out of the client’s existing SMA would trigger the realization of a large capital gain and, with it, a huge related tax cost.
+An advisor brought on a new client who held a separately managed account (SMA) with an underperforming US large-cap manager.
+Given the investor’s unhappiness with this manager’s lackluster returns, the advisor recommended a more passive and broad US large-cap index exposure.
+However, despite the underperformance, the market’s upward movement meant the SMA held a number of highly appreciated securities.
+Simply selling out of the client’s existing SMA would trigger the realization of a large capital gain and, with it, a large undesirable tax cost.
+Even though the client and the advisor had both lost confidence in the active manager, the primary hurdle preventing them from acting were the tax ramifications.

 Parametric solution

-Once Parametric determined this target, we built a transition analysis to explore the tax implications of moving closer to the desired target exposure via a Parametric Custom Core® SMA.
-Because the current SMA had embedded gains, the client didn’t want the transition to create a significant taxable event but was willing to incur some tax to move closer to the target benchmark.
+Once the client and advisor selected their desired benchmark exposure, Parametric built a transition analysis to explore the tax implications of moving closer to the target exposure via a Parametric Custom Core® SMA.

 Sample transition analysis